samiurrahman98/ECE254/Lab1/Multiproj/README.md

    The function returns OS_R_OK on success and OS_R_NOK otherwise.

-3. Create five testing tasks to demonstrate that you have successfully implemented the required primitives Your test tasks should do the following tests.
+3. Create five testing tasks to demonstrate that you have successfully implemented the required primitives Your test tasks should do the following tests.<br>
-   • One of the tasks calls the os_tsk_count_get primitive to test the number of active tasks in the system returned by the function.
+   • One of the tasks calls the os_tsk_count_get primitive to test the number of active tasks in the system returned by the function.<br>
    • One of the tasks periodically prints task status of each task in the system by calling the os_tsk_get primitive.